cxw42/TabFern/doc/plugin.md

    <http://tinyurl.com/tabfern>, or to the
    [Github Pages site](https://cxw42.github.io/TabFern/).

-### Plugin registry
+### Plugin list

- - The guest shall include a file called `/tfplugin.json` (the "plugin registry").
+ - The guest shall include a file called `/tfplugin.json` (the "plugin list").
 A JSON file permits an extension to host more than one plugin.
- - The guest shall list the plugin registry in its `manifest.json` as follows:
+ - The guest shall list the plugin list in its `manifest.json` as follows:

         "web_accessible_resources": [
             "tfplugin.json"